-Prior and posterior distributions for all fixed effects estimated by the (a) logit-link describe RT data from the localiser task.
+Prior and posterior distributions for all fixed effects estimated by the (a) logit-link Binomial model to describe accuracies and (b) Bayesian shifted log-normal model fit to describe RT data from the localiser task.
 Estimates in (a) are in logit units.
-Estimates in depict median estimates, while whiskers depict 89% HDIs, for prior (black) and posterior
+Estimates in (b) are depicted for each shifted log-normal parameter separately.
+In both panels, points depict median estimates, while whiskers depict 89% HDIs, for prior (black) and posterior (red) distributions.